 The summit brought together leading experts and influential leaders who are critical in addressing Zambia’s energy challenges and championing initiatives that contribute significantly to progress.

-Among the distinguished attendees were Honorable Makozo Chikote, Zambia’s Minister of Energy and Member of Parliament; Dr. Tukiya Kankasa-Mabula, a prominent figure in financial inclusion and a member of the Trust’s Expert Leaders Group; Ms. Maureen Sumbwe, CEO of the Zambia Federation of Associations of Women in Business (ZAFWIB); Eunice G. Kamwendo from the United Nations Economic Commission for Africa; and Ms. Mizinga Melu, CEO of Absa Bank Zambia.
+Among the distinguished attendees were Honorable Makozo Chikote, Zambia’s Minister of Energy and Member of Parliament; Dr. Tukiya Kankasa-Mabula, a prominent advocate for financial inclusion and a member of the Trust’s Expert Leaders Group; Ms. Maureen Sumbwe, CEO of the Zambia Federation of Associations of Women in Business (ZAFWIB); Eunice G. Kamwendo from the United Nations Economic Commission for Africa; Ms. Mizinga Melu, CEO of Absa Bank Zambia; Nambula Kachumi, Chair of African Women in Energy and Power (AWEaP) Zambia; along with representatives from GMT networks, other women’s networks, development partners, and energy sector stakeholders.

 Ms. Melu highlighted the importance of inclusive financing and the private sector’s role in promoting inclusivity within the energy sector.
 “Financial institutions must tailor solutions that enable women, youth, and persons with disabilities to participate fully in the energy sector,” she said.
 She advocated for innovative financing models and mentorship programs to eliminate barriers to entry.